Lisa Scheff, Executive Director

 Lisa worked at a shelter for victims of domestic violence in her hometown of Tucson before moving to San Francisco in 1995 for law school.
 During and after school she volunteered for the Cooperative Restraining Order Clinic, assisting women and transgender people obtain court orders to protect them from domestic abuse.
 She also served for two years on the LGBTQ Advisory Committee to the San Francisco Human Rights Commission, where she helped draft gender identity nondiscrimination guidelines.
 From 2002-2012, she served as a research attorney to the Hon.
 Stuart Pollak at the California Court of Appeal.

 Lisa has a lifelong passion for food and cooking which she shares with others in the form of meals and teaching private cooking classes.
 In 2010, she wrote a cookbook commemorating her mother’s 40 years in the food business.
-Lisa is thrilled to have married Theresa, her partner of 18 years, in 2008.
-Thus far, her travels have taken her to many parts of the US and Mexico, Canada, England, Scotland, France, Italy, and Nepal.
-She and Theresa, an Impact Bay Area board member, can often be found foraging for wild mushrooms, creating new cocktails, and hosting pig roasts in their back yard.
+Her travels thus far have taken her to many parts of the US and Mexico, Canada, England, Scotland, France, Italy, and Nepal.

 Ruby Reid, Board Chair